zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 **[RoboOcc: Enhancing the Geometric and Semantic Scene Understanding for Robots](https://arxiv.org/pdf/2504.14604.pdf)**

 **Zhang Zhang\***, Qiang Zhang\*, Wei Cui\*, Shuai Shi, Yijie Guo, Gang Han, Wen Zhao, Hengle Ren, Renjing Xu, Jian Tang

+- _We restructure the OccWorld-ScanNet benchmark to evaluate the forecasting of scene evolutions._
+- _We propose a occupancy world model based on the spatial understanding and temporal modeling of the 3D scene for robots' decision and exploration._
 </div>
 </div>